eneserdo/RGB-to-IR-Translation-with-GAN/index.md

 ## Training Details

 I trained the model for a 80 epochs with and without segmented input.
 I used Adam optimizer with learning rate of 0.0002 and 0.00004 for generator and discriminator respectively.
+Due to the limited resources, I resized the input image with a factor of 2.

+For training, Google Colab Pro Notebook environment was prefered.

 ## Result